haskell/haskell-ide-engine/README.md

  - Renaming via HaRe

    ![Renaming](https://i.imgur.com/z03G2a5.gif)

 ## Installation

-Note: The version on branch `hie-0.1.0.0` supports GHC from 8.0.2 to 8.2.2, and projects with a `cabal-version` value in the cabal file <2.
+Note: The version on branch `hie-0.1.0.0` supports GHC 8.0.2.
+This is not supported in master.

-Because GHC 8.4.2 ships with Cabal 2.2, and it is now strict about what features are available per version, the ghc-mod hack for the `libexec-dir` no longer works.
-So for current master having GHC 8.4.2 support, the `cabal-version` field of the project that `hie` is being used on must be set to `>= 2.0`.

 ### Getting the source for GHC 8.2.1, 8.2.2, 8.4.2

-Both methods build HIE from the source code, so first,
+HIE builds from source code, so first,

 ```bash
 $ git clone https://github.com/haskell/haskell-ide-engine --recursive
 $ cd haskell-ide-engine
 ```
-### Getting the source for GHC 8.0.2, 8.2.1, 8.2.2
+### Getting the source for GHC 8.0.2

-Both methods build HIE from the source code, so first,
+HIE builds from source code, so first,

 ```bash
 $ git clone https://github.com/haskell/haskell-ide-engine